Are you a step-parent?

-According to the Family Law Act 1975, you’re a step-parent if you:
+According to the Family Law Act 1975, you’re a step-parent of a child if you:

-- are not a biological parent of the child
+- are not a biological parent of a child in your care

 - are or were married to, or a de facto partner of, one of the child’s biological parents